-It’s not surprising that Florida’s earliest inhabitants subsisted near waterways like the St. Johns River, where wildlife, shellfish and other aquatic life were abundant.
-The Florida Division of Historical Resources (DHR) lists more than 1,500 cultural resource sites along the 310-mile river in its Florida Master Site File, and that doesn’t include unreported sites.
-Along and in the St. Johns River are prehistoric mounds, missions, plantations and forts.
+Dig a little deeper and you’ll find that Florida’s earliest inhabitants lived near waterways like the St. Johns River, where wildlife, shellfish and other aquatic life were abundant.
+The Florida Division of Historical Resources (DHR) lists more than 1,500 cultural resource sites along the 310-mile-long St. Johns River in its Florida Master Site File.
+In and along the St. Johns River are prehistoric mounds, missions, plantations and remnants of forts.

-To that end, there are roughly 400 significant cultural sites on the 600,000 acres of land owned by the St. Johns River Water Management District.
-Collectively, the sites tell the story of Florida over the course of several thousand years.
+To that end, there are roughly 400 significant cultural sites on more than 770,000 acres of land the St. Johns River Water Management District owns or manages as part of its mission to protect water resources.
+Collectively, the sites tell the story of Florida over thousands of years.

 A turn-of-the-century photograph shows a native American mound near Melrose, FL.
 (Photo courtesy of the Florida Division of Historical Resources)